mrwweb/mrw-simplified-editor-wordpress/readme.txt

 == Changelog ==

-= 2.0.0 (tbd) =
+= 2.0.0 (Nov 14, 2019) =
-* MAJOR UPDATE!
+* [NEW] MAJOR UPDATE!
 Includes numerous changes to the Block Editor made using the same philosophy of encouraging editors to create semantic, portable content while letting themes make content beautiful.
+This update removes:
-	* Hides the following infrequently used blocks: Verse, Table, Preformatted, Code, More, Nextpage, HTML, Calendar, Tag Cloud, Search, RSS, Audio, Video, and Archive.
+	* **Blocks:** Verse, Table, Preformatted, Code, More, Nextpage, HTML, Calendar, Tag Cloud, Search, RSS, Audio, Video, and Archive.
 		* The "More" Block is shown if you previously used this plugin and had filtered the TinyMCE buttons to re-add the More button.
-	* Hides less common embeds: Amazon Kindle, Animoto, Cloudup, College Humor, Crowd Signal, Daily Motion, Hulu, Mixcloud, Polldaddy, Reverbnation, Smugmug, Speaker, Videopress, and Wordpress.tv.
+	* **Embeds:** Amazon Kindle, Animoto, Cloudup, College Humor, Crowd Signal, Daily Motion, Hulu, Mixcloud, Polldaddy, Reverbnation, Smugmug, Speaker, Videopress, and Wordpress.tv.
-	* Removes all preset Block Style Variations.
+	* **All default Block Style Variations.**
-	* Hides Block Settings for Drop Cap, Heading 1, Heading 5, Heading 6, image percentage and pixel sizing, and font sizing by pixel.
+	* **Block Settings:** Drop Cap, Heading 1, Heading 5, Heading 6, percentage and pixel sizing for images, and font sizing by pixel.
-	* Strongly encourages use of Media Library for all image uploading.
+	* **Image Uploads:** All images are selected from and uploaded to "Media Library."
-	* Disables all color options unless theme explicitly defines a color palette.
+	* Colors: All color options unless theme explicitly defines a color palette.
-	* Calls extra attention to color contrast errors.
+* [NEW] Calls extra attention to color contrast errors.
+* [NEW] Block Editor Filters
-* New `mrw_block_blacklist` filter allows hiding blocks from the editor in PHP.
+	* `mrw_block_blacklist` filter allows hiding blocks from the editor in PHP.
+	* `mrw_style_variations_blacklist` filter allows hiding style variations in PHP.
+	* `mrw_block_editor_disable_settings` filter for re-enabling settings hidden by this plugin
+	* `mrw_block_editor_hide_color_palette` filter to unhide default Block Editor color palette

 = 1.2.0 (Nov 13, 2016) =
 * Update "Heading" list to emphasize implied hierarchy.
 (See [#38049](https://core.trac.wordpress.org/ticket/38049) for background and potential core inclusion.)